 Captain Horatio Nelson

-11th June 1779, the 21 year old Nelson became promoted to the rank of Post-Captain on the frigate HMS Hinchinbrook, a 28-gun sixth-rate frigate.
+11th June 1779, the 21 year old Nelson was promoted to the rank of Post-Captain on the frigate HMS Hinchinbrook, a 28-gun sixth-rate frigate.

 November 1782, Nelson joined Rear-Admiral Lord Samuel Hood’s squadron off New York.
 Prince William, son of King George III and future King William IV was midshipman onboard flagship HMS Barfleur.